klownfish/modParser.js/README.md

 explanation on how to use all this.

 ### methods
-`async parsefile(file)`  --  parses a mod-file and returns a mod-object.
+`async parseFile(file)`  --  parses a mod-file and returns a mod-object.

-`parse string(string)` --  parses a binary string and returns a mod-object.
+`parseString(string)` --  parses a binary string and returns a mod-object.

 ### mod-object